Cameron School

 The Cameron School is a historic school building in Nashville, Tennessee, United States.
+It was a school for African American students and was closed after desegregation in 1971.
 Construction began in 1939, and it was completed in 1940.
 It was built as a project of the Public Works Administration.
 It was designed by architect Henry C. Hibbs in the Gothic Revival architectural style.
 It was named in honor of Henry Alvin Cameron, a science teacher and World War I casualty.
 It has been listed on the National Register of Historic Places since March 15, 2005.